Deathstroke: Knights & Dragons

 Deathstroke: Knights & Dragons is a 2020 American animated superhero film directed by Sung Jin Ahn.
-It follows Slade Wilson, who gains enhanced abilities after a military experiment and becomes the mercenary known as Deathstroke.
+It follows Slade Wilson's origin story, who gains enhanced abilities after a military experiment and becomes the mercenary known as Deathstroke.
 The story explores his turbulent relationships with his family, including his estranged wife Adeline and his children Joseph and Rose, while confronting the consequences of his violent past and faces enemies like H.I.V.E. and his daughter Rose, who has joined the villains.

-The film premiered on January 6, 2020.
-Initially, the series was planned as a 12-episode run on CW Seed, but after the first episode aired, these plans were altered, and the series was repurposed into a direct-to-video animated film titled Deathstroke: Knights & Dragons: The Movie.
-The film was released digitally and on Blu-ray in August the same year.
+Initially released on January 6, 2020, as a web series on CW Seed, it was planned as a 12-episode run.
+However, after the first two episode aired, these plans were altered and the project was repurposed into a direct-to-video animated film titled Deathstroke: Knights & Dragons: The Movie, which was released digitally and on Blu-ray in August of the same year.
+The film received mixed reviews.

-Critics praised its action sequences and thematic depth, though some found it lacked subtlety and had muddled dialogue.
-The animation and voice acting were generally well-received, but the film overall was seen as missing balance and emotional weight, and some reviewers found it cliché-ridden and underwhelming.